danielstebbings/STRATHcube-Downlink-2425/Admin/Final Report/Typst Source/lit_review.typ

 = STRATHcube
 Sporadic work has been completed for the downlink communications system in the previous years of the project.
-// TODO: Add masters project reference 2020-2021

 // TODO: ITU
-In TODO: a tradeoff study was conducted of the communications system.
+In @lewis_creed_strathcube_2021 a tradeoff study was conducted of the communications system.
 It identified the UHF amateur allocation in 435 - 438 MHz as suitable for uplink and downlink.
-A preliminary link budget was conducted using information about the STAC ground station and a radio module was selected.
+A preliminary link budget was conducted using information about the #acr("STAC") ground station and a radio module was selected.

-// TODO: Gaus reference
-The first radio selected was the GAUS Low Power UHF Radio which can use various frequency shift keying modes and convolutional codes for error correction.
+The first radio selected was the GAUSS Low Power UHF Radio  which can use various frequency shift keying modes and convolutional codes for error correction.
 This has a stated max capacity of 250kbps, but per the datasheet this rating is not currently supported leaving the actual maximum rate of 100kbps.
 Additionally, the datasheet also states that Reed Solomon coding is supported, whilst also stating that it is not _currently_ supported in a footnote.
-Additionally, the coding rates for which the datarate values are calculated are not available.
+Additionally, the coding rates for which the datarate values are calculated are not available. @gauss_srl_gauss_2018

-//TODO: TOTEM Reference
-//TODO: 2324 masters reference
-//TODO: Alen
-In TODO: another tradeoff study was conducted for the primary payload system, ultimately selecting the TOTEM SDR from Alen Space.
-Alen Space also manufacture a UHF #acr("FE") compatible with the TOTEM SDR, for this reason it was decided to consolidate both the primary telecommunications and primary payload onto the TOTEM SDR in order to reduce component count and project cost.
+In @pablo_alvarez-icaza_advancing_2024 another tradeoff study was conducted for the primary payload system, ultimately selecting the TOTEM SDR from Alén Space. @alen_space_totem_2024 Alén Space also manufacture a UHF #acr("FE") compatible with the TOTEM SDR, @alen_space_frontenduhf_2021 for this reason it was decided to consolidate both the primary telecommunications and primary payload onto the TOTEM SDR in order to reduce component count and project cost.
 The full specification and operation of the TOTEM SDR is defined in @TOTEM_SDR.

-//TODO: ISIS Antenna ref
-UHF communications will be transmitted using the ISIS deployable antenna system configured with a single deployable dipole antenna.
+UHF communications will be transmitted using the ISIS deployable antenna system @isispace_cubesat_nodate configured with a single deployable dipole antenna.
 The exact specifications are selectable by the user, being rated for 10 MHz of usable bandwidth at design frequency and a VSWR < 1.9:1.

-//TODO: Link budget reference
-A member of the team completed a research internship analysing the downlink in summer 2024.
-This analysis compared multiple types of modulation and #acr("FEC"), ultimately recommending #acr("DVB-S2") for the final system.
+A member of the team completed a research internship analysing the downlink in summer 2024. @preben_rasamanickam_strathcube_2024 This analysis compared multiple types of modulation and #acr("FEC"), ultimately recommending #acr("DVB-S2") for the final system.
 It also analysed the maximum bandwidth for the link to close, i.e. to have a positive link margin, arriving at a figure of 158.5 kHz.
 The resulting link budget is shown in @Preben-2024-Link-Budget.
-With the ground station undefined, many of the performance figures were based on the link budget created by AcubeSAT, @amarantidou_acubesat_2020 an open source satellite mission
+With the ground station undefined, many of the performance figures were based on the link budget created by AcubeSAT, @amarantidou_acubesat_2020 an open source satellite mission.
+The final link margin number is effectively the #acr("CNR") above the margin requirement, so the actual margin would be 12 dB.
 /*
 #subpar.grid(
   columns: (1fr, 1fr),